JaehoonSong12/columbia_academy/src/README.md

 - If you haven't set up a virtual environment yet, follow the setup instructions provided in the root repository.
 - If you don't have `venv` like folder name and VSCode bash session does not show you `(venv)` on top, that means you need to setup a virtual environment

+## Open VSCode in this directory
+This `src` (source code) directory is where you are going to actually code.
+Open your VS Code here to proceed.

 ## Check Python Version
 Make sure that Python is virtually executing and the correct version is available in your virtual environment.